Thought I would write done some of the more annoying/interesting software bugs I have had to deal with recently.

 select *.
 As such when the new column came in the scan broke, but with the error ignored it meant it continued on, and left the struct it was scanning into with the default values.
 The default for a string being an empty string, so the location was set to empty.

 The process then continued, and when determining where it should put the file used the empty string location pulled from the database.
 As a result all the files were pushed without issue, but landed in the root folder.

 Change back to explicit

-select targetting just the fields we want to ensure futher database changes would not be an issue, and to deal with the scan exception.
+select targeting just the fields we want to ensure further database changes would not be an issue, and to deal with the scan exception.
 Additional logging added around this exception as well.